madfam-io/plinto/docs/README.md

-# Plinto Documentation
+# Janua Documentation

-Comprehensive documentation for the Plinto Identity Platform - the enterprise-grade identity infrastructure for modern applications.
+Comprehensive documentation for the Janua Identity Platform - the enterprise-grade identity infrastructure for modern applications.

 ## 🎯 Quick Navigation